Damnae/osuKeysoundSplitter/README.md

 ## FAQTS

  * Yes, it works with any audio track, it doesn't have to be voice.
- * No, it doesn't seperate different instruments from a complete song for you.
+ * No, it doesn't separate different instruments from a complete song for you.
  * No, there's no user interface and no .jar yet.
 You have to compile it and run it.
  * No, it's only for .osu files, so no .bme.
  * No, it doesn't work with sliders yet; osu! doesn't support the way I insert hitsounds in an .osu when it's a slider.